 "Fulton Farm is an environmental educational facility and working produce farm."
-Located on the Fulton Center for Sustainable Living, the farm is USDA certified organic and produces crops for the campus and the community.
+Located on the Fulton Center for Sustainability Studies, the farm is USDA Certified Organic and produces crops for the campus and the community.
 The farm is available to students for coursework, internships, workstudy and volunteer opportunities.
 Courses offered include agroecology and permaculture.
-Fulton Farm hosts an 80-share CSA program and provides workshops, demonstrations, classes and other events for community.
+Fulton Farm hosts a "community market share program," and provides workshops, demonstrations, classes and other events for community.

-The Richard Alsina Fulton Center for Sustainable Living facilitates practical training and research and is used to demonstrate sustainable methods of soil improvement, weed and pest control, cover and biointensive cropping, rotation, use of compost and green manures, and alternative fuel research.
+The Richard Alsina Fulton Center for Sustainability Studies facilitates practical training and research and is used to demonstrate sustainable methods of soil improvement, weed and pest control, cover and biointensive cropping, rotation, use of compost and green manures, and alternative fuel research.
 The Center includes the Fulton Farm, a USDA-certified 50-acre farmstead, passive-solar greenhouses, solar and wind-generated electricity demonstrations, and a Community Supported Agriculture program.
 Previously called the Fulton Center for Sustainable Living.

 The Institute promotes "Rachel Carson's legacy - sustaining Earth's life support system - clean air, pure water, fertile soil, and biodiversity - through research, education and outreach."